select2/select2/docs/pages/15.upgrading/02.migrating-from-35/docs.md

 </script>

+> [!WARNING]
->>>> This will work for any matchers that only took in the search term and the text of the option as parameters.
+> This will work for any matchers that only took in the search term and the text of the option as parameters.
 If your matcher relied on the third parameter containing the jQuery element representing the original `<option>` tag, then you may need to slightly change your matcher to expect the full JavaScript data object being passed in instead.
 You can still retrieve the jQuery element from the data object using the `data.element` property.

 ## More flexible placeholders